Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: Results

 The crucial assumption in both Theorem~\ref{thrm:inflife} and~\ref{thrm:conv} is Assumption~\eqref{ass:varphi2}.
 Indeed, it follows from the first part of Theorem~\ref{thrm:inflife} that no persistent $m$-hub exists $\mathbb P_\cS$-almost surely when Assumption~\eqref{ass:varphi2} is not satisfied.
 Also, Theorem $2.10$ in~\cite{HeyLod25} shows that \emph{lack of persistence} in the sense of~\eqref{eq:nopers} occurs when Assumption~\eqref{ass:varphi2} is \emph{not} satisfied.
 We note that this condition for persistence and the existence of persistent $m$-hub is similar to that for preferential attachment without vertex death, as in~\eqref{eq:sumcond}.

-\textbf{Discussion, Examples, and Related work. } The results presented in this section identify the behaviour of the PAVD model in the `infinite lifetime' and `finite lifetime' with regards to persistence of the maximum degree (or $m^{\mathrm{th}}$-largest degree).
+\textbf{Discussion, Examples, and Related work. } The results presented in this section identify the behaviour of the PAVD model in the `infinite lifetime' and `finite lifetime' with regards to persistence of the maximum degree (or $m^{\mathrm{th}}$-largest degree, in general).
 In the former regime, we require fairly mild conditions only.
-In fact, we can prove some of the results in a more general set-up as well, see Section~\ref{sec:inflife}.
 In the `finite lifetime' regime, stronger assumptions are required compared to the `infinite lifetime' regime.
-This is due to the fact that we need very precise asymptotic expansions of the random variables $I_n$ and $O_n$, which in this regime no longer converge without rescaling.
+This is due to the fact that we need very precise asymptotic expansions of the random variables $I_n^{(1)}$ and $O_n$, which in this regime no longer converge without rescaling.
 In particular, we require control over the growth rate of a continuous-time branching process that we analyse to prove the results in Theorem~\ref{thrm:conv} (see Section~\ref{sec:embed} for more details).
 In Section~\ref{sec:disc} we discuss some open problems related to this regime.

 \emph{Examples.} In the `finite lifetime' regime, we can further distinguish between the `rich are old' and `rich die young' regimes.
 Whether the PAVD model is in the `rich are old' or `rich die young' regime subtly depends on the sequences $d$ and $b$.
 By changing only a small number of values in either sequences, it is possible to go from one regime to the other.
 For example, consider the three models \be \ba ({}&\text{RaO}) & b&=(1,2,3,\ldots)&&\text{and } d=(1,2,\tfrac32,\tfrac32,\ldots),\\ ({}&\text{RdY}1)& b&=(1,2,3,\ldots)&&\text{and } d=(\tfrac14,2,\tfrac32,\tfrac32,\ldots),\\ ({}&\text{RdY}2) & b&=(\tfrac14,2,3,\ldots)&&\text{and } d=(1,2,\tfrac32,\tfrac32,\ldots). \ea\ee In the first example we have $R=2$ and $d^*=\frac32$, so that this case belongs to the `rich are old' regime.
 In the second and third line we have changed one instance of $d$ and $b$, respectively, so that $R=\frac54$ and $d^*=\frac32$.
 These cases thus belong to the `rich die young' regime.